by Estevan Encinia and Michaela Perez, UHS Journalism

 Lambert’s family, Uvalde Consolidated Independent School District representatives, and more than a dozen NJROTC students traveled April 29 to San Antonio to see Lambert win the 35th-annual Trinity Prize.

 Lambert’s application, along with Carol Marie Hudson’s from Brauchle Elementary School in San Antonio, were chosen as winners out of a pool of 19 finalists in the greater Bexar County area.
 Lambert and Hudson each received $2,500, a plaque, and a crystal apple from Tiffany & Co.

 Little is known about the relationship between the financial burden of cancer and the physical and emotional health of cancer patients, but many believe that the less stress a person is under and the more positive their outlook is, the more likely it is that their treatments will be successful.
 Kate Marmion Rides to Radiation, a local nonprofit, does more than provide transportation for cancer patients; it gives people hope and eases some of the financial and mental burdens cancer patients face.

-THE FOLLOWING was submitted by Jennifer Durán, Uvalde High School teacher John Juhasz, who produces Uvalde’s Got Talent and Uvalde Idol shows.
+THE FOLLOWING was submitted by Uvalde High School teacher John Juhasz, who produces Uvalde’s Got Talent and Uvalde Idol shows.